 We invite you to become a frequent visitor to our online archives and museum section as new items will periodically be added.

 Staff and Volunteers

-Archivist: Sister Mary Dominic Frederick, O.S.B.
+Archivist: Sister Rebecca Abel, O.S.B.

 Archives Assistant: Sister Mary Philip Berger, O.S.B.